 The Royal Historical Society’s annual book and article prizes recognise excellent historical scholarship and achievement.
 These prizes are open to early career historians, either for their first monograph or an article published while a PhD student or soon after completion of a doctorate from a UK or Irish university.

-• For 2025, the Society is introducing changes to its book prizes.
+- For 2025 onwards, the Society is introducing changes to its book prizes.
 For this coming round we move to a single book prize for which two winning titles will be identified.
 All books submitted will be considered for this single book prize, with no distinction made (as in previous years) for books relating to ‘British and Irish’ and ‘non-British and Irish’ history.

 For further details of these changes and how eligible authors may make a submission, please see the individual pages for the RHS First Book Prize and RHS Early Career Article Prize.

-Calls for the submission of self-nominated books and articles for the RHS First Book and Early Career Article prizes opened on Monday 2 December 2024 and will close on Friday 31 January 2025.
+Calls for the submission of self-nominated books and articles for the RHS First Book and Early Career Article prizes opens on 1 September 2025 and closes on 31 December 2025.

 General enquiries about Society’s Prizes should be sent to: administration@royalhistsoc.org.